-Luscious summer pears are one of the most difficult tree fruits to grow in the Bay Area, but the rewards, for many, are worth it.
+Luscious summer pears are one of the most difficult tree fruits to grow in San Jose, California, but the rewards, for many, are worth it.

 European pears (Pyrus communis) actually hail from Western Asia and modern day Iraq and Iran.
 People have been growing pears for over 4,000 years and Bartlett pears have been the standard for over 200 years.
 In the world gardening and agriculture, that's pretty amazing.

 Pears do require a cold rest period, called vernalization, each winter.
 Silicon Valley only averages 400 chill hours, while Bartlett pears need 800 chill hours each winter.
 You will need to identify a species suitable to your microclimate.
 Pears are categorized by the season in which they ripen.
 Summer pears have thin skins, ripen on the tree in July through September, and most are small to medium sized, and the fruit is fine-textured.
 Winter pears feature gritty textured fruit that ripens September through November.
 Below is a list of popular pears with notes, chill hours, and best zones for growing:

 Unless you select a self-fruitful variety, you will need at least two trees for a fruit set.
 Also, keep in mind that full size trees may take up to 20 years to reach full production, while semi-dwarfs take 5 to 8 years.
 Most bare root stock available in garden centers are 2 or 3 years old.
 Choose a site that can accommodate the tree’s full size and provide full sun.
 Pest and disease problems can be reduced by providing good air flow around each tree.
 Pear trees are best pruned into a “Y” shape.
 They tend to grow very upright and need trimming to create a healthier, more spread out growth.
 Pear fruits do not require as much thinning as apples.
 You can leave 2 or 3 fruits per cluster without problems.